netxms/netxms-doc/admin/reporting.rst

     instead (connection is maintained by reporting server).

-5. Create workspace directory (as set by "workspace" parameter), it will contain both report definitions and intermediate report data (in "output" directory).
+5. Create workspace directory (as set by "workspace" parameter), it will contain both report definitions (in "definitions" directory) and intermediate report data (in "output" directory).

-6. Put report definition jars into workspace/definitions/:
+6. Put report definition jars into workspace/definitions/, for example:

     .. code-block:: none